filecoin-project/specs/src/libraries/drand/_index.md

 DRand (Distributed Randomness) is a publicly verifiable random beacon protocol Filecoin relies on as a source of unbiasable entropy for leader election (see {{<sref leader_election>}}).

 At a high-level, the drand protocol runs a series of MPCs (Multi-Party Computations) in order to produce a series of deterministic, verifiable random values.
 Specifically, after a trusted setup, a known (to each other) group of n drand nodes sign a given message using t-of-n threshold BLS signatures in a series of successive rounds occuring at regular intervals (the drand round time).
 Any node that has gathered t of the signatures can reconstruct the full BLS signature.
-This signature is then hashed using SHA-512 in order to produce a collective random value which can be verified against the collective public key generated during the trusted setup.
+This signature can then be hashed in order to produce a collective random value which can be verified against the collective public key generated during the trusted setup.
+Note that while this can be done by the drand node, the random value (i.e. hashed value) should be checked by the consumer of the beacon.
+In Filecoin, we hash it using blake2b in order to obtain a 256 bit output.

 drand assumes that at least t of the n nodes are honest (and online -- for liveness).
 If this threshold is broken, the adversary can permanently halt randomness production but cannot otherwise bias the randomness.